Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 <!-- ======================= END CHALLENGE ======================= -->
 <!-- prettier-ignore-end -->

-Some of the following coding questions use a helper function `input_int`.
+The following coding question uses a helper function called `input_int`.
 It works just like the [`input`](https://docs.python.org/3/library/functions.html#input) function that we've seen before, except that instead of returning a string, we will assume that it returns an integer.

-In the question blocks below, we don't need to define `input_int`.
-We can just assume that it is available.
+In the question block below, we don't need to define `input_int`.
+We can assume that it is available, the same way `input` is available.

-But to experiment with the coding questions in VS Code or repl.it, we will need an implementation for `input_int`.
+To experiment with the coding question in VS Code or repl.it, we will need an implementation for `input_int`.
 In Python, safely converting from a string to an integer requires handling exceptions.
 For anyone who has read ahead, or who would like to do some extra research, we can try implementing it ourselves!
 Otherwise, here's a working implementation.

 <details style="max-width: 700px; margin: auto;">
     <summary>A working implementation of `input_int`</summary>